pgarcia14180/soe/soe/docs/primitives/signals.md

         condition: "The message is factual, neutral, or emotionally ambiguous"
 ```

-**LLM Selection Mechanism**: SOE adds a `selected_signal` field to the response model, forcing the LLM to choose from the options.
+**LLM Selection Mechanism**: SOE adds a `selected_signals` field to the response model, allowing the LLM to select any/all signals that apply.
 The condition text serves as the description.

 ---